ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/entry_linking.rst

 	category="2"

-Categories are specified by ID number (the ID number of each `category <../../cp/admin/channels/category_edit.html>`_ is displayed in the Control Panel).
+Categories are specified by ID number (the ID number of each :doc:`category </cp/admin/channels/category_edit>` is displayed in the Control Panel).
 The reason we use the ID is because categories can be called anything (with spaces, quotes, etc.), and also renamed.
 It would be much more difficult to have to update the tag parameters every time you updated a category name.
 Further, you can have multiple categories with the same name either in different Category Groups or in different parts of the hierarchy within the same Category Group.

 And as with some of the other parameters, you can stack categories to get entries with any of those categories::